energywebfoundation/iam-client-lib/docs/guides/claim.md

 At the most fundamental level, a claim is a statement about a subject.
 A claim is a component of a Verifiable Credential, which is the web3 standard for digital credentials in a decentralized ecosystem.

-* See the W3 documentation for Claims [here](https://www.w3.org/TR/vc-data-model/#claims)
++ See the W3 documentation for Claims [here](https://www.w3.org/TR/vc-data-model/#claims)
 + See the W3 documentation for Verifiable Credentials [here](https://www.w3.org/TR/vc-data-model/)
-+ Read more about Verifiable Credentials and their role in IAM Client Library and Switchboard [here](https://app.gitbook.com/o/-MaVNTC0phnhS2JhwPF0/s/-M_pXALj14Egb-5Bal_p/foundational-concepts/self-sovereign-identity#verifiable-credentials-vcs).
++ Read more about Verifiable Credentials and their role in IAM Client Library and Switchboard [here](https://app.gitbook.com/o/-MaVNTC0phnhS2JhwPF0/s/-M_pXALj14Egb-5Bal_p/foundational-concepts/self-sovereign-identity#verifiable-credentials-vcs)

 In the context of IAM Client Library, a claim is submitted by a requester to an issuer for a subject, in order to prove that the subject has the correct credentials to either:

 1. Take on a role within an application or organization.
 This is known as a [Role Claim](#role-claim).
 2. Obtain a temporary credential used to authenticate to the cache server.
 This is known as an [Authentication Claim](#authentication-claim).

-The issuer is resposible for verifying and issuing the claim.
+The issuer is responsible for verifying and issuing the claim.

-An issuer can directly issue a claim directly without a request.
-This is done through the [issueClaim method](../api/classes/modules_claims_claims_service.ClaimsService.md#issueclaim).

 ## Role Claim